Factors influencing moving costs from Spokane to Bostontoggle

 • Weather: Boston summers are typically warm and humid, while winters are cold and stormy, with occasional periods of heavy snow.
 Spring and fall are usually cool to mild.

 • State licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities โ€“ Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Boston.
-Get started here.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Boston without delay.
+You can select your official move date when completing the form.
+Start the process here.

-• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 In Alabama and Massachusetts, Released Value Protection is a no-cost option provided by movers but offers minimal coverage at 60 cents per pound per article.
 If you seek full value coverage for your items, consider consulting with your moving company for alternative options or explore third-party insurance providers.

 Where to live in Boston